 ADULT SPIRITUAL GROWTH PROGRAM

 Welcome to the Adult Spiritual Growth page!
-Below you will find a listing of our current offerings.
+Below, you will find a list of our current offerings.
 All programs are open to everyone.
-Make sure to check if the class requires registration
+Make sure to check if the class requires registration.
+You can easily complete the registration process online.

 If you have questions, or would like to offer a class for our community, please contact Rev. Laura Shennum, Minister of Congregational Life